 When renting first makes sense

 Renting is the lower-risk path when you are new to the island, unsure about schools, comparing neighborhoods, or still learning what daily life feels like from each area.
-Most first-time Cayman residents rent for 6–18 months before deciding whether to buy.
-The rental market has enough inventory that you can usually find something reasonable within 2–4 weeks of searching — though premium locations and family-sized homes move faster.
+Many relocators use a rental as a soft landing before deciding whether to buy, especially when school, commute, work-permit, or neighborhood questions are still open.

-- Useful for the first 6–12 months — learn the island before committing capital.
+- Useful as a soft-landing period while you learn the island before committing capital.

 - Reduces the risk of buying in the wrong neighborhood, complex, or strata situation.

-- Rental inclusions vary widely: some include water, gardening, pool maintenance.
+- Rental inclusions vary widely: some include water, gardening, pool maintenance, or strata services.
 Always clarify what is and is not included before signing.

 When buying makes sense